harsh2527/Open-port/README.md

 # Open-port
-An pyton based tool to scan open ports in a network
+An python based tool to scan open ports in a network

 # Usage
     python scanner.py